-Licensing and Ordering Information
+Licensing and Ordering

-This Xilinx® LogiCORETM IP module is provided under the terms of the Xilinx Core License Agreement.
-The module is shipped as part of the VivadoTM Design Suite.
+This Xilinx LogiCORETM IP module is provided under the terms of the Xilinx Core License Agreement.
+The module is shipped as part of the Vivado® Design Suite.
 For full access to all core functionalities in simulation and in hardware, you must purchase a license for the core.
+To generate a full license, visit the product licensing web page.
+Evaluation licenses and hardware timeout licenses might be available for this core or subsystem.
 Contact your local Xilinx sales representative for information about pricing and availability.

-For more information, visit the Interleaver/De-Interleaver product web page.
+For more information, see the Interleaver/De-Interleaver product web page.